Tuckahoe, Virginia

 Tuckahoe is a census-designated place (CDP) in Henrico County, Virginia, United States.
-It is a western suburb of Richmond.
-The population of Tuckahoe was 44,990 at the 2010 census.
+It is an affluent suburb to the west of Richmond.
+The population of Tuckahoe was 48,049 at the 2020 census.
 It is named after the area's history as the site of Thomas Randolph's Tuckahoe Plantation which still stands along the James River.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 56.4 sqkm, of which 53.0 sqkm is land and 3.4 sqkm, or 6.08%, is water.

 The western boundary of Tuckahoe is formed by Tuckahoe Creek, a large undeveloped swampy creek which forms part of the boundary between Goochland County and Henrico County.

 Climate

-Tuckahoe is located in the warm temperate climate zone and has Hot and Humid summers and relatively cold winters.
+Tuckahoe is located in the warm temperate climate zone and has hot and humid summers and relatively cold winters.
 Precipitation is evenly distributed throughout the year.
 Snowfall in Tuckahoe averages about 13 inches each year and occurs on about 7–8 days a year.
-White Christmas's do not occur most years in Tuckahoe but are not uncommon.
+White Christmases do not occur most years in Tuckahoe but are not uncommon.
 The probability for a White Christmas each year is seven percent.
-White Christmas's were observed in December 2009 and December 2010.
+White Christmases were observed in December 2009 and December 2010.
 However, there are many other years when there is accumulated snow already on the ground at Christmas time.